rlv-dan/Snap2HTML/Snap2HTML/ReadMe.txt

     8 or so other bug fixes and minor enhancements Internal code refactoring in preparation for future features

+  v2.11 (2020-04-18)
+    Fixed a threading issue that caused the program to hang on some systems

  --- End User License Agreement -----------------------------------------------